purnelldj/gnssir_rt/README.md

 and funcname is one of 'snr2arcs', 'arcsplot' or 'arcs2splines'

 ## SNR data format
-SNR data has been provided to go with the paper, it can be found at [link] The SNR data format is the same as: https://gnssrefl.readthedocs.io/en/latest/pages/file_structure.html#the-snr-data-format but with differences on fourth and fifth+ columns:
+SNR data has been provided to go with the paper, it can be found at: https://doi.org/10.5281/zenodo.10114719 The SNR data format is the same as: https://gnssrefl.readthedocs.io/en/latest/pages/file_structure.html#the-snr-data-format . but with differences on fourth and fifth columns.
-Instead of seconds of day in the fourth column it is GPS time: https://docs.astropy.org/en/stable/api/astropy.time.TimeGPS.html
+Instead of seconds of day in the fourth column it is GPS time: https://docs.astropy.org/en/stable/api/astropy.time.TimeGPS.html .
 The fifth column is L1 SNR (there are only five columns)